dnth/mafat-fastdup-blogpost/README.md

 + Overly dark/bright/blur images without any objects also do not provide value.
 + For the clusters and outliers, I'll leave it for you to decide if they are useful to train a model.

+Curating a dataset goes a long way in making sure a model works.

+In my opinion these are low-hanging fruits that can be addressed to ensure the dataset is reasonably "clean" before training any model.

+Happy hacking.

 ## 📞 Questions?
 Connect with me
 If you have any questions or feedback, please don't hesitate to reach out to me.